1998 Wandhama massacre

 The 1998 Wandhama massacre refers to the killings of 23 Kashmiri Hindus in the town of Wandhama in the Ganderbal District of Jammu and Kashmir, India on 25 January, 1998.
 The massacre was blamed on the militant outfits Lashkar-e-Taiba and Hizbul Mujahideen.
 The victims included four children and nine women.

 The massacre

-According to the testimony of one of the survivors of the incident, a 14-year-old Hindu boy named Vinod Kuman Dhar, the gunmen came to their house dressed like Indian Army soldiers, had tea with them, waiting for a radio message indicating that all Hindu families in the village had been covered.
-After a brief conversation they rounded up all the members of the Hindu households and then summarily gunned them down with Kalashnikov rifles.
+According to the testimony of a survivor, the gunmen came to their house dressed like Indian Army soldiers.
+After a brief conversation, they rounded up all the members of the Hindu households and then summarily gunned them down with Kalashnikov rifles.

 Perpetrators

 The Indian government has blamed the militant outfit Lashkar-e-Taiba for carrying out the massacre.

 Other accounts blamed Abdul Hamid Gada of Hizbul Mujahideen.
 In these accounts, the massacre was timed to coincide with Shab-e-Qadar, the holiest night of the month of Ramadan, when believers stay awake until dawn.
 Gada was subsequently killed by Indian security forces in 2000.